Water Softener Regeneration Cost Calculator

 Comparison of typical regeneration cost scenarios

-The table below illustrates approximate annual regeneration costs under three common household scenarios.
-These are not fixed rules, but they provide a benchmark for judging whether your softener’s cost looks low, typical, or high.
+The table below illustrates approximate annual regeneration costs under three common household situations.
+These are only benchmarks, but they help you judge whether your own result looks low, typical, or unusually high.

 Scenario Salt per regen (lb) Water per regen (gal) Regens per year Salt price ($/lb) Water price ($/gal) Approx. annual cost